Frequently Asked Questions

 Q: When are tryouts?

-A: LYB holds tryouts each year in the fall before the winter leagues begin - usually in October the week before or after Fall Break.
+A: LYB holds tryouts each year shortly after school starts up.
 Keep your eye on this page for exact dates.

 Q: Why have tryouts?